raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 * If Node.js is not installed, follow [this guide](../../bitcoin/blockchain-explorer.md#install-nodejs) to install it.
 If the version is v14 or older, update it following [this tutorial](https://phoenixnap.com/kb/update-node-js-version){:target="_blank"}.

-### npm & PM2
+### Node Package Manager & PM2

-npm is the default package manager for the JavaScript runtime environment and PM2 is a process manager for the JavaScript runtime Node.js
+Node Package Manager (npm) is the default package manager for the JavaScript runtime environment and PM2 is a process manager for the JavaScript runtime Node.js

 * With user "admin", let's check our version of npm running on the node